mattchang0214/tools/send_ip/README.md

 # **Sending your Raspberry Pi's IP address to your email on startup**
 Every once in a while the IP address of my Raspberry Pi changes.
-Trying to SSH or VNC into the Pi when this happens is quite inconvenient, as I'm used to running the Pi headless, and I would need to go through the hassle of finding a screen and keyboard/mouse just to get the IP address.
-It's not very easy (if it's even allowed) to set up static IP on university network, so I thought the best way to avoid all the trouble is to have the Pi send me its IP on startup.
+Trying to SSH or VNC into the Pi when this happens is quite inconvenient, as I'm used to running the Pi headless: I need to go through the hassle of finding a monitor and keyboard/mouse just to get the IP address.
+It's not very easy (if even allowed) to set up static IP on the university network, so I thought the best way to avoid all the trouble is to have the Pi send me its IP on startup.

 ## "Installation"
 Copy `send_ip.py` and `send_ip.sh` to the `/home/pi/` directory.
 You need to have a SMTP host/server for the Python code to work.